mmha/efiraytracer/README.md

 ![Screenshot](/static/screenshot.png)

-The title says it all: A proof of concept raytracer for bare metal x86\_64 with an UEFI firmware.
+The title says it all: A proof of concept raymarcher for bare metal x86\_64 with an UEFI firmware.
 It's full of rough edges, but should render a sphere at 800x600 pixels using a PBR shader.

 Running it
 ----------